 However, the rapid pace of change in digital commerce creates a lot of confusion.
 Many companies struggle with staying current on trends to remain competitive and profitable.
 They aren’t aware of how to best take advantage of these technology shifts that provide better value to their business.

-With 20 years in digital commerce, Mike Rabbior, Commerce Chief Strategist, possesses deep expertise in nearly every business vertical and technical domain.
+With 10 years at Perficient, Mike Rabbior, Commerce Chief Strategist, possesses deep expertise in nearly every business vertical and technical domain.
+One of his most notable career achievements includes helping to design and grow IBM’s industry-leading flagship commerce platform, WebSphere Commerce.

 What does this new role as a Chief Strategist mean to you?